 A Natural Hillside Rock Garden

-Part of the challenge of landscaping a hillside is getting the plants established before they wash down the slope.
-Plants need water to become established and watering a barren slope is an invitation for runoff.
+Part of the challenge of landscaping a hillside is establishing the plants before they wash down the slope.
+Plants need water to become established, and watering a barren slope is an invitation for runoff.
 If you are not going to be terracing the hillside and creating flat areas for planting, adding large rocks and boulders is a good alternative way to anchor the soil while the plants take hold.

-It's lovely to have a house that is situated on a hill, overlooking the landscape, but that sometimes means your yard slopes down to the road.
-This gives you the effect of a hell strip in your front yard.
+It's lovely to have a house situated on a hill overlooking the landscape, but that sometimes means your yard slopes down to the road, giving you the effect of a hell strip in your front yard.
 As with any other slope, you need tough plants that won't require a lot of grooming.
 Shrubs and evergreen are ideal for this situation.
-You don't want to completely obscure the view at the side of the road, so fill in the front section with lower growing perennials that will not... need frequent division, such as hosta and ferns.Continue to 8 of 13 below.
+Since you don't want to obscure the view at the side of the road completely, fill in the front section with lower-growing perennials that will not need frequent division, such as hosta and ferns.Continue to 8 of 12 below.

-If your hillside is basically scree, consider yourself lucky.
+Consider yourself lucky if your hillside is basically scree or naturally covered in rocks.
 You can create a unique alpine garden that will draw the eye upward.
 Follow this gardener's lead and use the existing rocks, but reposition them.
 Larger slabs are used as steps and platforms.
-She also makes liberal use of hypertufa, which blends in beautifully with the natural stone.
+She also makes liberal use of hypertufa or artificial limestone, which blends in beautifully with the natural stone.
 Finally, pea gravel is used as a mulch, to prevent runoff and create a unifying color palette.

-Large evergreens give the planting weight and self-sowin...g perennials, like corydalis, are allowed to fill in where they will and soften the rocky ledge.Continue to 9 of 13 below.
+Large evergreens give the planting weight, and self-sowing perennials, like corydalis, are allowed to fill in where they will and soften the rocky ledge.Continue to 9 of 12 below.

 Turning a Hillside Into a Garden Walk

 Terracing the walkway while leaving the planting area elevated gives the effect of encompassing passersby in the flowers.
-In lieu of steps, these homeowners have chosen to lay stepping stones with just enough traction to keep walkers steady.
+Instead of steps, these homeowners have chosen to lay stepping stones with just enough traction to keep walkers steady.

 The exuberant perennials along the walkway are given even more level changes by using containers and pot stands on the lower levels, which create focal points for the journey down.
-And drivers passing by on the road get a full view of the hillside garden,... rather than only the front few plants a flat garden would afford them.Continue to 10 of 13 below.
+And drivers passing by on the road get a full view of the hillside garden, rather than only the front few plants a flat garden would afford them.Continue to 10 of 12 below.

 When you have a hillside that frames a view of your house, you want it to remain attractive year-round.
 Colorful shrubs are the perfect answer.
 Not only do they have four seasons of interest, they require minimal, if any, maintenance.
 A little pruning in the spring and your hillside should look good for the rest of the year.
 And shrubs are excellent for controlling erosion.
-Summersweet (Clethra alnifolia), California Lilac (Ceanothus), and prostrate rosemary make good choices.Continue to 12 of 13 below.
+Summersweet (Clethra alnifolia), California lilac (Ceanothus), and prostrate rosemary make good choices.Continue to 11 of 12 below.

 Covering Ground on a Hillside

 Runoff is one of the biggest challenges with hillside gardens and even more so when the slope runs off into the driveway, where soil can settle.
-Choose plants that will anchor the hillside, such as shrubs, ornamental grasses and prairie plants like coneflower, that form a mat of roots.
-All of these plants hold the ground in place and require minimal maintenance during the growing season.
+Choose plants that will anchor the hillside, such as shrubs, ornamental grasses, and prairie plants, like coneflower, that form a mat of roots.
+All these plants hold the ground in place and require minimal maintenance during the growing season.
 They can even be left standing for winter interest.

-With a little thought when choosing your plants, any... hillside or slope can become a focal point in your yard.
+With a bit of thought when choosing your plants, any hillside or slope can become a focal point in your yard.